graphcore/examples/applications/tensorflow/cnns/inference/ssd/README.md

 1) Prepare the TensorFlow environment

    Install the Poplar SDK following the instructions in the Getting Started guide for your IPU system.
-Make sure to run the enable.sh script and activate a Python3 virtualenv with gc-tensorflow 1.15 installed.
+Make sure to run the enable.sh script and activate a Python3 virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.

 2) Install the required libraries: